chauff/cse1500-web-transcripts/README.md

 # Web and Database Technology (CSE1500)

-Materials and resources of the 2018/19 [Web and Database Technology course](http://studiegids.tudelft.nl/a101_displayCourse.do?course_id=48438) at TU Delft are listed here. **This overview focuses solely on the Web programming part of the course (first 8 out of 15 lectures).**
+Materials and resources of the 2018/19 [Web and Database Technology course](http://studiegids.tudelft.nl/a101_displayCourse.do?course_id=48438) at TU Delft are listed here.

-## Required/recommended tools and frameworks
+## Required & recommended tools

 - [Visual Studio Code](https://code.visualstudio.com/) (recommended IDE, TAs are familiar with it)
 - [node.js](https://nodejs.org/en/) (required)